FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 The FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus DSM has subsequently been used to assess the effectiveness of interventions on datasets presented to FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus experts.

-Each of the 20 project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s, which have interacted with FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus, have been subjected to a standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) protocol looking at
+Each of the 20 project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s, which have interacted with FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus, have been subjected to a standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  protocol looking at
 FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) maturity before and after intervention, when performing retrospective processing of the data.
 In few instances, the effect of prospective interventions could also be measured.